pachyderm/pachyderm/doc/reference/pipeline_spec.md

 ```

 #### Atom Input

+**Note:** Atom inputs are deprecated in Pachyderm 1.8.1+.
+They have been renamed to PFS inputs.
+The configuration is the same, but all instances of `atom` should be changed to `pfs`.

 Atom inputs are the simplest inputs, they take input from a single branch on a
 single repo.